harry-whorlow/devtools/docs/framework/react/guides/custom-plugins.md

 }
 ```

-> **Important** `EventClient` is framework agnostic so this process will be the same regardless of framework or even in vanilla JavaScript.
+> [!IMPORTANT] `EventClient` is framework agnostic so this process will be the same regardless of framework or even in vanilla JavaScript.

 ## Consuming The Event Client